justedlev/bridgewayhub/README.md

 ## 📋 About

-__BridgeWay Hub__ it's an *API Gateway* for easy launch and using, based on the Spring framework 6, keycloak as a security layer and eureka client for registration in the registry service, etc.
+__BridgeWay Hub__ it's an *API Gateway* for easy launch and using, based on the Spring framework 6, keycloak as a security layer and eureka client for registration in the service discovery, etc.
 You can see the all dependencies [here](pom.xml)

 ## ⚠️ Requirements